ctodden/spoon-bender/content/infinite-limit-laws.md

 has the form &ldquo;$\infty + (- \infty)$&rdquo;.
 The sum function has the formula
 $$f(x) + g(x) = \left(\frac 1{x^2} + x + 3\right) + \left( -\frac 1{x^2} \right)$$
 You are probably itching to make an obvious algebraic simplification to this formula, but let us pause to think about the domain of this function for a moment.
 {{% sidenote %}}By definition, the domain of the sum of two functions is the intersection of the domains of the individual functions.
-This guarantees that you are able to evaluate an argument for _each_ function and _then_ add the values together.}
+This guarantees that you are able to evaluate an argument for _each_ function and _then_ add the values together.{{% /sidenote %}}
 The functions $f$ and $g$ both have the domain $\mathbb R - \{0\}$, the set of all real numbers besides $0$.
 It follows that the sum function $f+g$ has the same domain.
 We must remember this when we perform the obvious algebraic simplification:
 \begin{align}\require{cancel}
 f(x) + g(x) & = \cancel{\frac 1{x^2}} + x + 3 + \left( -\cancel{\frac 1{x^2}} \right)\newline